Independent African news, markets, culture and politics.

 Mali recovers $1.2 billion in arrears from miners under new code

-The renegotiation committee’s primary objective was not only to recover lost funds but also to secure a larger stake for the state in mining contracts.
-As one of Africa’s leading gold producers, Mali relies heavily on mining for export earnings and fiscal revenues.
-The successful recovery of over $1 billion in arrears demonstrates the government’s efforts to ensure that the mining sector contributes fairly to the country’s economy.
+The renegotiation committee’s primary goal was not only to recover lost funds but also to secure a larger state stake in mining contracts.
+As one of Africa’s leading gold producers, Mali depends heavily on mining for export earnings and fiscal revenues.
+The successful recovery of over $1 billion in arrears demonstrates the government’s commitment to ensuring that the sector contributes fairly to the economy.

 Scroll to Top